-Since our business plan submission there has been considerable debate on the methodology for estimating to cost of equity.
+Since our business plan submission there has been considerable debate on the methodology for estimating the cost of equity.
 Historically, the key components of the cost of equity had been derived by regulators using long run historic averages.
-However, in its draft determination for Northern Ireland Electricity (NIE) the Competition Commission (CC) placed more weight on short run data.
+However, in its draft determination for Northern Ireland electricity (NIE) the Competition Commission placed more weight on short run data.
 The consequence of using this approach is a lower estimate of the cost of equity.
 However, both the Competition Commission, and more recently OFWAT, considered all of the components of the Cost Capital when coming to their draft positions on the appropriate cost of capital.
-Both regulators adopted an ex- ante approach to the cost of debt, compared to the use of a long run trailing average, as set out by Ofgem in its RIIO strategy document.
-We acknowledge that Ofgem have accepted the recommendation of Wright and Smithers to continue to use long run data to calculate the total equity market return.
-However, it is not clear how Ofgem have derived their 6.0% cost of equity.
+Both regulators adopted an ex-ante approach to the cost of debt, compared to the use of a long run trailing average, as set out by Ofgem in its RIIO strategy document.
+We acknowledge that Ofgem have accepted the recommendation of their consultants (Wight and Smithers) to continue to use the long term data to calculate the total equity market return.
+However it is not clear how Ofgem have derived the 6.0% cost of equity, but we have amended our cost of equity to 6.0%.